• Skip to primary navigation

 • ½ tablespoon minced or grated fresh ginger

-• 1 tablespoon minced or grated lemongrass
+• ½ teaspoon lemon zest or 1 tablespoon grated lemongrass

-• 3-4 hard-boiled eggs peeled and cut in half
+• 3-4 hard-boiled eggs peeled and cut in half (optional)

 Instructions

 • In a 5 QT soup pot, heat olive oil over medium heat.
+Spread the oil over the surface of the pan.

 Notes